Keema is one of my favorite foods. Soon to be one of yours.

 - 1/2 tsp pepper, to taste

 - about 1 tsp salt, maybe more to taste

 - juice of one lemon

-- I make keema so often that I started making a keema masala (mix of all the spices) so I don't need to pull out seven jars every time I cook it.
+- I make keema often so I started prepping a keema masala (i.e. spice mix).
+That way, I don't need to pull out seven jars every time I cook it.